INSIGHTS INTO THE DAILY DAF

 2) ESTABLISHING "SHEVISAH" UNDERNEATH A TREE

-Abaye says that if the area underneath the tree is less than twelve Amos, and the person says that four of those Amos should be his Makom Shevisah, he is Koneh Shevisah underneath the tree.
-The reason for this is as follows: Since there is one circle of a four-Amah diameter (i.e. in the center of the twelve-Amah area) that reaches into every other circle of a four-Amah diameter that can be drawn underneath the tree, and there is no possible contiguous four-Amah area that is not partially included in that center circle, the person's declaration is considered to be a specific enough description of the area in order to be Koneh Shevisah.
+QUESTION: Abaye says that if the ground underneath the branches of the tree is less than twelve Amos across, and a person says that his Makom Shevisah (a four-Amah diameter circle which is considered to be the person's "home" location for Shabbos) is underneath the tree, he is Koneh Shevisah there.
+Abaye maintains that there is one circle of a four-Amah diameter (i.e. the circle in the center of the less-than-twelve Amos) that overlaps every circle of a four-Amah diameter that can be drawn underneath the tree.
+Since every four-Amah-diameter circle is partially included in that central circle, the person's declaration is considered to be specific enough so that he is Koneh Shevisah.

-Rav Huna brei d'Rav Yehoshua rejects this suggestion.
-He asserts that it is irrelevant that there is one circle of four Amos that reaches every other circle of four Amos.
-Rather, since it is not known where he actually wanted his particular circle of four Amos to be, he should not be Koneh Shevisah anywhere underneath the tree!
-Rav Huna brei d'Rav Yehoshua therefore says that only when there are less than eight Amos under the tree is he considered to have specified a clear Makom Shevisah, since in that case it is known for certain that at least the middle Amah must be part of his actual Makom Shevisah.
+Why, though, is the person Koneh Shevisah when there is uncertainty about the location of his Makom Shevisah?
+Because of this problem, Rav Huna brei d'Rav Yehoshua rejects Abaye's opinion and asserts that the fact that there is one circle of four Amos overlapping every other circle of four Amos is not relevant.
+Since the exact location of where he wants his specific circle of four Amos to be, he is not Koneh Shevisah anywhere underneath the tree.
+Rav Huna brei d'Rav Yehoshua concludes that only when the branches of the tree cover a circle which is less than eight Amos across is he considered to have specified a Makom Shevisah.
+In that case, there is at least one point under the tree (the center of the less-then-eight-Amah circle) that is definitely part of his actual Makom Shevisah.

-Rav Huna brei d'Rav Yehoshua's argument makes sense.
-Why does Abaye argue and say that one is Koneh Shevisah even when there is so much uncertainty and it is not known where even one Amah of his Shevisah is actually located?
+Rav Huna brei d'Rav Yehoshua's argument is easy to understand.
+Why does Abaye argue that one is Koneh Shevisah when there is uncertainty, when the location of not a single point of his Makom Shevisah is known?